Pre-Globe Shakespeare theatre unearthed in London

 Pre-dating the riverside Globe, the Curtain theatre, north of the river Thames in Shoreditch, was home to Shakespeare's company - the Lord Chamberlain's Men.

-Remains of walls forming the gallery and the yard within the venue have been discovered by archaeologists from Museum of London Archaeology MOLA.L.
+Remains of walls forming the gallery and the yard within the venue have been discovered by archaeologists from Museum of London Archaeology (MOLA).

 "This is a fantastic site which gives us unique insight into early Shakespearean theatres," said Chris Thomas from MOLA, who is leading the archaeological work.